Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Methods

 This shock radius $R_{\rm s}$ is less than the dust evaporation radii of $\sim 4 - 9 \times 10^{16}$ cm for silicate or graphite dust \cite{Fransson14} assuming the SN luminosity to be $L_{\rm bol}=10^{43}\ \rm erg ~s^{-1}$, which falls in between the maximum for SN~2018evt ($10^{42.8}\ \rm erg ~s^{-1}$) and the peak luminosity of SN~2005gj ($10^{43.7}\ \rm erg ~s^{-1}$ in Table 8 of \cite{Prieto07:sn2005gj}).
 This suggests that the pre-existing CSM dust in the single-shell model at $2.6\times10^{17}$ cm and in the outer shell of our double-shell model at a distance $6.0\times10^{17}$ cm are unlikely to be sublimated by the SN radiation as the dust temperature at $2.6\times10^{17}$\,cm can only be heated up to a temperature of about 970 K, which is lower than the evaporation temperature of 1500 K for silicate and 1900 K for graphite \cite{Fransson14,Gall14,Dwek21:10jl}.
 The shock radius $R_{\rm s}$ is comparable to the inner radius of the inner CSM dust shell in our double-shell model ($ 2.2\times 10^{16}$ cm), indicating the dust grains within the inner CSM shell are likely to be destroyed by the forward shock, if they survived the initial pulse of the electromagnetic radiation of the SN explosion due to a patchy dust distribution or in an opaque disk \cite{Wang05}.

 \textbf{MIR flux excess}

-The MIR flux excess compared to the best-fit black-body SED for different epochs of observations is shown in Figure~\ref{fig:sed}.
-Two-epochs of MIR observations were acquired with {\it Spitzer} $CH1$ ($3.6\ \mu$m) and $CH2$ ($4.5\ \mu$m) at days $+271$ and $+445$ (Figure~\ref{fig:image}).
-The MIR observations at days $+286$ and $+434$ were not presented as they are nearly identical to the results for days +271 and +445 observations respectively.
+The MIR flux excess compared to the best-fit black-body SED for different epochs of observations is shown in {\bf Figure 2}.
+Two-epochs of MIR observations were acquired with {\it Spitzer} $CH1$ ($3.6\ \mu$m) and $CH2$ ($4.5\ \mu$m) at days $+271$ and $+445$.
+The MIR observations at days $+286$ and $+434$ were not presented as they are nearly identical to the results for days +271 and +445 observations respectively ({see \bf Extended Data Figure 4, and Extended Data Table 1}).
 Six more epochs of observations were acquired with NEOWISE $W1$ ($3.4\ \mu$m) and $W2$ ($4.6\ \mu$m) at days $+149$, $+310$, $+517$, $+674$, $+881$, and $+1041$.

 MIR emission excess typically suggests the presence of warm dust.
 The MIR filters used to observe SN\,2018evt provide a rather complete wavelength coverage of observations spanning the peak of the thermal spectral energy distribution from dust with temperature spanning $100\le T_{\rm d} \le 1000$~K \cite{Fox10,Fox11}.
 The MIR emission excess has been explained by the formation of new dust grains in a handful of CC SNe, both in the ejecta in-situ \cite{Rho08, Barlow10,Matsuura11,Gomez12a} and in the interactions between the ejecta and the CSM (e.g., \cite{Rho08, Smith09:05ip,Gall14}).
 Alternatively, MIR emission excess could originate from the thermal infrared radiation emitted by dust particles that were present in a CSM before the SN event.
 Such primordial dust grains may have formed in the expanding matter blown from the red giant stars or AGB stars \cite{Hamuy03:sn2002ic,Smith14:review}.
 In addition to the thermal radiation of the pre-existing CSM grains, our models also include the emission from any newly-formed dust to account for the extreme MIR rebrightening of SN\,2018evt after day $+$310.